-Adult, Commuter and Transfer Services (A.C.T.S.) [formerly the Center for Adult Programs and Services] - Located on the 2nd floor of the Culp Center (next to the ID Bucs office), this center provides a collection of academic and student support services designed especially for adult and re-entry students.
+Adult, Commuter and Transfer Services (A.C.T.S.) [formerly the Center for Adult Programs and Services] - Located on the 3rd floor of Nell Dossett Residence Hall, this center provides a collection of academic and student support services designed especially for adult and re-entry students.
 Call (423) 439-5641 for more information.

-Counseling Center Office - Located on the 3rd floor of the Culp Center, this office provides individual and group counseling concerning personal and social problems and choice of career or education major.
+Counseling Center Office - Located on the 3rd floor of Nell Dossett Residence Hall, this office provides individual and group counseling concerning personal and social problems and choice of career or education major.
 Additional services include intervention in mental health emergencies and psychiatric consultation.
 Call (423) 439-3333 for more information.

-Disability Services Office - Located on the 3rd floor of the Culp Center, this office is committed to goal of integrating students with disabilities into the campus community to the fullest extent possible.
+Disability Services Office - Located on the 1st floor of the Sherrod Library, this office is committed to goal of integrating students with disabilities into the campus community to the fullest extent possible.
 The services are offered within a framework that stresses independence and self-reliance.
 Call (423) 439-8346 or TDD: (423) 439-8370 for more information.

 - ETSU Commission for Women Standing Committee - Members of this standing committee make recommendations addressing policies and procedures which relate to equitable treatment issues, make recommendations addressing enhancement of the campus climate with respect to opportunity for women, and make recommendations aimed at improving institutional commitment to include practices in recruitment, retention, and development of women.
-Call (423) 439-5772 for more information.
+Call the ETSU Women's Resource Center at (423) 439-5772 for more information.

 Office of Equity & Diversity - Located on the 2nd floor of Burgin E. Dossett Hall, this office monitors the University's policy on equal opportunity and affirmative action in employment and education to ensure that opportunities are available to all eligible persons without regard to race, creed, color, sex, religion, age, national origin, disabilities, veteran status or sexual orientation.
 They promote an environment where people honor one another as individuals, value differences and the special gifts each of us bring to the community, and respect the right of others as human beings.
 Call (423) 439-4445 for more information.